embrace-io/embrace-apple-sdk/Sources/EmbraceCommonInternal/Atomic/README.md

 A simple, type-safe wrapper for atomic operations in Swift, backed by C11/C++11 atomics.

+## Why Our Own Implementation?

+While there are standard atomic implementations available, we maintain our own for compatibility reasons:

+- **Apple's Synchronization framework**: Includes native atomic types, but they're only available on iOS 18+ (and equivalent versions on other platforms).
+We need to support iOS versions much further back.
+- **Swift-Atomics package**: Provides excellent atomic primitives, but is only distributed via Swift Package Manager.
+Our SDK also supports CocoaPods, requiring a solution that works across all package managers.

+By maintaining our own lightweight implementation, we ensure atomic operations work consistently across all supported iOS versions and distribution methods.

 ## What are Atomics?

 Atomics provide thread-safe operations on primitive values without using locks.
 When multiple threads access the same variable, atomics guarantee that each operation completes as a single, indivisible unit—preventing data races and ensuring memory consistency.